sahilbobade/DepthCam-DNN-Object-Detection-and-State-Estimation/README.md

 ## Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
-Please refer to the CONTRIBUTING.md for guidelines on how to proceed.
+Please contact us if you wish to contibute in this project.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.